Due to travel restrictions caused by COVID-19, there will be no international travel for the 2020/2021 academic year.

 A full list of posters from past Josiah Brown Poster Fairs can be found here.
 It is a great resource to see what projects students have conducted in prior years as part of GSTTP.

 Recent examples of summer research projects include:

-UCLA Mentor: Jeff Klausner, MD, MPH, Department of Medicine / Dvora Davey, PhD, Fielding School of Public Health
+UCLA Mentor: Karin Nielsen-Saines, MD, MPH, Department of Medicine / Trevon Fuller, PhD, Institute of the Environment and Sustainability

-UCLA Mentor: Risa Hoffman, MD, MPH, Department of Medicine / Corrina Moucheraud, ScD, Fielding School of Public Health
+UCLA Mentors: Risa Hoffman, MD, MPH, Department of Medicine / Corrina Moucheraud, ScD, Fielding School of Public Health

 How to apply

-Application materials are updated in the fall of each year; please check the date on the application to ensure you are completing the correct version.
-In addition to the application, students are required to review and sign the Code of Conduct and Risk Reduction Agreement.
+Application materials are updated each year; please check the date on the application to ensure you are completing the correct version (dated with the year of the upcoming summer).

 Once accepted, students will then be asked to complete the following additional participation requirements:

-Institutional Review Board (IRB) and in-country bioethics committee approvals - Prior to departure, students are required to submit proof of both UCLA IRB and in-country bioethics committee approvals (or exemptions).
+Institutional Review Board (IRB) and in-country bioethics committee approvals - Prior to commencing research, students are required to submit proof of both UCLA IRB and external bioethics committee approvals, if applicable (or exemptions).
 For specific IRB requirements and guidance, please carefully review this document.
-We encourage students to get started on this process as early in the calendar year as possible!
-Please reach out to Rachel Abbott with IRB-related questions (REAbbott@mednet.ucla.edu).
+We encourage students to get started on this process by early January!
+Please don’t hesitate to reach out to GHP Program Coordinator, Rachel Abbott with IRB-related questions (REAbbott@mednet.ucla.edu).